I enjoy hearing from readers, and this type of question has been coming up a lot lately. I thought I would share my response here.

 As for what is similar to A Fire Sparkling….
 It’s my first “big” book, and my first WWII novel, so nothing will be quite as epic as that, but all the books in my Color series are similar in terms of voice and characters and themes and pacing.
 They are contemporary, so they are like the contemporary sections of A Fire Sparkling, without the historical timeline.
 (THE COLOR OF FOREVER has a dual timeline, but it’s slightly time-travel-ish.)

-If it helps you to know, I just accepted an offer this week from my publisher for another WWII novel, and I’m writing it now.
-It’s set in Paris during the German occupation, and it will be similar to A FIRE SPARKLING.
+If it helps you to know, I just accepted an offer this week from my publisher for another dual timeline novel, and I’m writing it now.
+It’s set in Tuscany and covers present day mixed with the 1980’s.
 I’m sorry that you’ll have to wait for me to finish it, though!
 It will be a while before it’s released.
 I’m only on page 43!

 Thanks for writing, and have a lovely weekend.